 How does load balancing work technically?

-1. Incoming traffic: When a request or workload arrives at the load balancer, it acts as the first point of contact.
+1. Incoming Traffic: When a request or workload arrives at the load balancer, it acts as the first point of contact.
 This can be, for example, a network device, a virtual machine, or a software application.

-3. Health checks: The load balancer performs health checks on the resources to ensure they are operational and responsive to requests.
+3. Health Checks: The load balancer performs health checks on the resources to ensure they are operational and responsive to requests.
 This can be achieved by periodically sending ping requests to the resources or by checking specific services or ports on the resources.

 Ole Diepstraten